 The decision to cancel or delay the start of classes due to inclement weather is generally made by 6 a.m.
 Decisions about evening classes and early closings are generally made as inclement weather situations develop.

-Closing and delay information is broadcast on local radio stations, and a tape recording on the College’s main line, 301-663-3131, will be activated to announce the cancellation or delay.
-If commuting students can’t get to campus and classes have not been canceled, please contact the professor or the academic department.
+Closing and delay information will be texted through the College's emergency notification system, Hood Alert.
+You can sign up for Hood Alert here.
+If commuting students can’t get to campus and classes have not been canceled, please contact your professor or the academic department.